Poet... Educator... Scholar...

 Kościuszko Foundation, and the American Assoc. of Slavic and East European

-She is an author of 18 books of poetry, four of them bilingual Polish–English, Polish
+She is an author of 18 books of poetry, five of them bilingual Polish–English, Polish

-– French, Polish–Italian, and Polish-Spanish.
+– French, Polish–Italian, Polish-Spanish, and Polish – Ukrainian.
 They all received very positive reviews.

 In 2002 Anna Frajlich received The Knight Cross of the Order of Merit awarded by